 Given the modern expectations of innovation, speed, and quality, and the benefits of an agile research approach, it is not surprising that teams outside of product development, like marketing and customer experience (CX), have started to adopt agile methodologies as well.

-Agile market research, by contrast, provides flexibility.
-Instead of following a linear path, agile research focuses on conducting research in short “waves.”
+Agile market research provides unlimited flexibility compared to traditional research methodologies.
+Instead of following a linear path, agile methods focus on conducting research in short waves or sprints.
 This provides a dedicated place for teams to pause, incorporate feedback, and iterate.

 Because traditional methods are conducted in person, this type of research is often expensive and time consuming to conduct.

-To reduce the costs associated with research facilities and travel, brands typically spend weeks crafting the “perfect” moderation guides, cram all their research into a couple of days, and then leave the analysis for when they return to the office.
+Typically, in order to reduce the costs associated with research facilities and travel, companies can spend weeks crafting the “perfect” moderation guides, cram all of their research into 1-2 days, and then leave the analysis for when they return to the office.
 However, this leaves little room to adapt the research according to what is and is not working, sometimes resulting in fewer valuable insights.